 Inside: Jane Carmignani is a clinical psychologist with a particular interest in children in boarding schools.
-In this interview she discusses the benefits of boarding school.
+In this interview, she discusses the benefits of boarding school.

-Currently in Australia there are 25000 boarding students.
-In many parts of the world the decision to board would be about prestige, here it is about opportunity.
+Currently, in Australia there are 25000 boarding students.
+In many parts of the world, the decision to board would be about prestige, here it is about opportunity.
 The scarcity of population in rural Australia means that many kids have to go away for secondary education.
 Their towns simply don’t have high schools or the schools aren’t equipped to offer specialised education.

 My interest here is not the short fallings of rural education, but what these decisions do to rural families and the impact on children.
-My two brothers both live in the country and have school aged children.
+My two brothers both live in the country and have school-aged children.
 They are having to make decisions about their kids’ education and the stress of that decision is obvious and has been since their children’s birth.
 Do you send your child away and break up your family or do you keep them at home and not offer them the opportunities you feel they should have?

 Armed with these concerns, I talked to Santa Maria College Psychologist, Jane Carmignani, about boarding and the surprising upsides of the experience for the child, parents and their relationship.
 Jane has plenty of background in this area.
-Her Masters thesis was on boarding and particularly the transition to boarding.
+Her Masters’ thesis was on boarding and particularly the transition to boarding.
 Santa Maria College is a girls’ school, so this study pertained to the experience of girls, but many of the experiences apply equally to both genders.

 What drew you to study the experience of boarding students?

 After having worked for a few years at SMC I was fascinated by boarders and how well they seemed to navigate their world.
-They are approximately 10% of the SMC secondary community but they are always over represented in academic and extra-curricular fields.
+They are approximately 10% of the SMC secondary community but they are always over-represented in academic and extra-curricular fields.
 They are often in leadership roles and they display these amazing positive and mature outlooks on life.

-One would be forgiven for thinking boarding students, so far away from their folks and their farms, would fare far worse than their day girl counterparts.
+One would be forgiven for thinking boarding students, so far away from their folks and their homes, would fare far worse than their day girl counterparts.
 But to me, this never seemed the case.
 This was part of my motivation for using boarding participants in my research, specifically, what were the experiences of boarding students as they transitioned into their first year of boarding?
 Did they really transition to this new environment as easily as it seemed?
 And what I generally found is… yep, they do.

 What are the main concerns of boarding parents?

 Boarding is a decision that many parents deliberate and worry over for years.
-They may worry that their child won’t like it, they will be homesick, they won’t have people to talk to, they won’t know their child’s every day life and the problems they’re having.
+They may worry that their child won’t like it, they will be homesick, they won’t have people to talk to, they won’t know their child’s everyday life and the problems they’re having.
 They worry about their happiness.
 Do parents of day students worry less?
 Probably not.
 But they know they are able to see them each afternoon and feel connected to their child’s daily life.